TruncatedDinoSour/armour/doc/d/pDB-1.md

 This subsection describes the validation criteria for a pDB database to be considered valid.

-Optional to check:
+The following conditions must be satisfied:

 -   The magic bytes are `0x70 0x44 0x42 0xf6`

-Required to check:

 -   The version of the database is supported by the pDB client
 -   The ZSTD compression level is below 23 (22 is max)
 -   The hashing function ID is supported by the client, and is available
--   `hash_salt_length` is at least 1
+-   `salt_size` is at least 1
 -   `pbkdf2_hmac_passes` is at least 1
 -   `rc4_crypto_passes` is at least 1
 -   `chacha20_crypto_passes` is at least 1